Face the Raven: Plot

 Rigsy contacts the Twelfth Doctor and Clara for help.
-He shows them a number tattoo on his neck, counting down, with no memory of how he got it nor events of the last day.
-They trace his movements to a trap street in present-day London that houses extraterrestrial refugees, using telepathic alien worms to appear as human to the Doctor, Clara, and Rigsy.
+He shows them a number tattoo on his neck, counting down, with no memory of how he got it or the events of the last day.
+They trace his movements to a trap street in present-day London that houses extraterrestrial refugees, using telepathic alien worms to appear as humans to the Doctor, Clara, and Rigsy.

 Me, the immortal mayor of the trap street, explains that she sentenced Rigsy to death after he was accused of murdering Anah, a two-face Janus.
 They gave him a Chronolock: a tattoo which counts down with each passing minute.
 When it reaches zero, a Quantum Shade (a being that takes the form of a raven) is summoned to kill him.
 However, they also had to give Rigsy an amnesia drug to forget the trap street's existence.
 Me allows the Doctor and Clara to prove Rigsy's innocence.
 Clara learns that the Chronolock can be transferred to another willingly.
 Believing Me will not let her die, Clara takes Rigsy's Chronolock without the Doctor's knowledge to buy them more time.

-The trio meet Anah's psychic daughter, Anahson, and learn that Me used Rigsy to bring the Doctor to the trap street and that Me is afraid of someone Anahson cannot identify.
+The trio meets Anah's psychic daughter, Anahson, and learns that Me used Rigsy to bring the Doctor to the trap street and that Me is afraid of someone Anahson cannot identify.
 The Doctor realises from the medical data in the stasis pod Anah is stored inside that Anah is still alive, and Anah is locked in by a device compatible with the TARDIS key.
 However, when the Doctor uses his key, the lock device clamps a metal ring around his wrist and takes the TARDIS key.
-The band is a teleportation device to send the Doctor far away to keep the street safe from attack by unnamed people Me made a deal with.
+The band is a teleportation device to send the Doctor far away to keep the street safe from attacks by unnamed people Me made a deal with.
 Me demands the Doctor's Confession Dial.
-Me then goes to remove the Chronolock from Rigsy only to discover Clara had taken it; Clara broke the contract Me had made with the Shade and she cannot undo it.
-The Doctor becomes angry and threatens Me, demanding that she save Clara, but Clara calms him down, asking him not to be upset nor avenge her death.
+Me then goes to remove the Chronolock from Rigsy only to discover Clara has taken it; Clara broke the contract Me had made with the Shade and she cannot undo it.
+The Doctor becomes angry and threatens Me, demanding that she save Clara, but Clara calms him down, asking him not to be upset or avenge her death.
 Clara says her goodbyes and then steps into the street to face the Shade before it kills her.
 Back in the house, the Doctor warns Me to keep away from him in future.
 Me then activates the band, sending the Doctor away.